Workers seen dragging immigrant kids won't be charged

 The videos are blurry but show staffers dragging three children on the ground and shoving a boy against a door.

 In one video, a staffer is seen sitting at a conference room table, fidgeting with her hair, while another drags a child into the room.
-The treatment continued even after the child falls to the ground.
+The treatment continued even after the child fell to the ground.

 The shelter, known as Hacienda del Sol, held immigrant children who came to the U.S. without a parent or in some cases were separated from family.